mekuanent/loopback.io/pages/en/lb4/Creating-components.md

 since component can use any JS/TS strategy, mixin doesn't seem like something special, or does it?

+If that's the case maybe I should add a tip to advise design a component in a way that its elements can be accessed by mixin functions?
+Or something like that?

 Opinions are welcomed :) Thanks!

 ## Configuring components